-If you want to include information at Happynomics.NET, please e-mail Alejandro at email@example.com or tweet @ahrenner.
-This wiki is really meant to be built in a collaborative way, so any input is welcome, just respect the 3 rules mentioned in page 0.1.
+If you want to pich up or include information at Happynomics.NET, please e-mail Alejandro at email@example.com or tweet @ahrenner.
+This wiki is really meant to be built in a collaborative way, so any input is welcome, just respect the 3 rules mentioned in Authors and Rules page.
 Thanks.

 The first proposal that has become popular is the notion of GNH: Gross National Happiness.
 Gross National Happyness was developed in the Kingdom of Bhutan (see GNH, and also http://www.grossnationalhappiness.com).
 Going much further than the concept of GNP, which focuses on growth, GNH defines the degree of development of a country or a community, as a function of nine relevant elements additional to economic growth.
 Those elements are, currently: